pekwm/pekwm/doc/overview.md

 Getting pekwm
 -------------

-Now that you've decided to try it out, you need to get it.
-You're left with two options.
+Now that you've decided to try it out, you need to know how to get it, for which there are two options.
 The first is to download and compile the source, and the second is finding a pre-compiled package.

 ### Getting the pekwm source